 acid reflux gerd chest pain

-Acid reflux is a common digestive disorder that occurs when the stomach acid flows back into the oesophagus.
-One of the most prevalent symptoms of acid reflux is chest pain.
+Acid reflux is a common digestive issue where stomach acid flows back into the esophagus, causing a burning sensation.
+One of its most troubling symptoms is chest pain, which can often feel alarmingly similar to a heart attack.

 Understanding Acid Reflux and its Symptoms: